Code-Institute-Submissions/MasonCodyCox-TFitness/README.md

 The Navbar, carousel and footer have all been copied from bootstrap 4.
 I have now styled the in my own way to fit into my website.
 The contact page form has been copied from one of my previous projects but styled to fit correctly with this website.

-https://getbootstrap.com/ - This is the framework I used to construct the website. the navbar and footer is constructed using this but fully styled by myself.
+[Bootstrap](https://getbootstrap.com/) - This is the framework I used to construct the website. the navbar and footer is constructed using this but fully styled by myself.

-https://stackoverflow.com/ - I used this as a resource of skils that I needed to learn e.g styling images.
+[Stack Overflow](https://stackoverflow.com/) - I used this as a resource of skils that I needed to learn e.g styling images.

-https://www.w3schools.com/default.asp - I used this as a resource for skills e.g Styling pieces of text.
+[W3Schools](https://www.w3schools.com/default.asp) - I used this as a resource for skills e.g Styling pieces of text.

-https://www.w3docs.com/ - I used this to learn how to style buttons and spans.
+[W3Docs](https://www.w3docs.com/) - I used this to learn how to style buttons and spans.

-https://www.geeksforgeeks.org/ - I used this to learn different attributes for HTML.
+[Geeks for geeks](https://www.geeksforgeeks.org/) - I used this to learn different attributes for HTML.

-https://www.sitepoint.com/community/ - I used this to learn how to style bootstraps grid system.
+[Site point community](https://www.sitepoint.com/community/) - I used this to learn how to style bootstraps grid system.

-https://ianlunn.github.io/Hover/ - I used this to design my contact page button.
+[CSS.Hover](https://ianlunn.github.io/Hover/) - I used this to design my contact page button.

-https://fontawesome.com/v4.7.0/ - This was used to add icons into the footer for socials
+[Font awesome](https://fontawesome.com/v4.7.0/) - This was used to add icons into the footer for socials

-https://fonts.google.com/ - This website was used to add personality to my website
+[Google fonts](https://fonts.google.com/) - This website was used to add personality to my website

 #### Media -

-https://unsplash.com/ - I used this for my final images included in my website.
+[Unsplash](https://unsplash.com/) - I used this for my final images included in my website.

-https://www.shutterestock.com/home - I used this for placeholder images whilst constructing my site.
+[Shutterstock](https://www.shutterestock.com/home) - I used this for placeholder images whilst constructing my site.

 #### Acknowledgments